Cmtrizzie/BioScriptor/replit.md

-# BioScriptor - AI-Powered Bioinformatics Assistant
+# biobuddy - AI-Powered Bioinformatics Assistant

 ## Overview

-BioScriptor is a full-stack web application that serves as an AI-powered bioinformatics assistant.
+biobuddy is a full-stack web application that serves as an AI-powered bioinformatics assistant.
 The application provides a ChatGPT-style interface for natural language bioinformatics queries, file analysis capabilities, and molecular visualization tools.
 It's designed to help researchers and scientists with various molecular biology tasks including CRISPR design, PCR simulation, sequence analysis, and more.

 ## User Preferences